 Communication Sciences and Disorders

-Mission: The Department of Communication Sciences and Disorders at WSU serves to meet the needs of its students by providing a rigorous, scientifically sound, culturally responsive, evidence-based education with experiential learning opportunities.
+Mission: The Department of Speech-Language-Hearing Sciences serves to meet the needs of its students by providing a rigorous, scientifically sound, culturally responsive, evidence-based education with experiential learning opportunities.
 In doing so, students receive the opportunity to gain the knowledge and skill necessary for personal, professional, and intellectual achievement within their community.

-Vision: The Communication Sciences and Disorders Department will be a respected partner in the community by fostering academic, research, and clinical excellence, as well as engaged citizenship.
+Vision: The Department of Speech-Language-Hearing Sciences will be a respected partner in the community by fostering academic, research, and clinical excellence, as well as engaged citizenship.
 Students are prepared to be valued members and leaders of their communities.

 Suzanne Crawford-Stacy, Clinical Instructor (2013), B.S., Worcester State University; M.S., University of Vermont